III. Policies: History

 H. Other Considerations:

-The majority of the collection is located in the Norlin Library stacks and Periodicals Room, but works of historical interest are also housed in branch libraries as appropriate.
-Major reference works are located in the Reference Department.
+The majority of the collection is located in the Norlin Library stacks, but works of historical interest are also housed in branch libraries as appropriate.
+Major reference works are located in the Research Area of Norlin.
 In general, lesser-used materials with adequate intellectual access are in off-site storage (PASCAL).

 II.
 General Collection Guidelines: